 Tasks explored include:

-All these tasks require an ability to experience thoughts about the past or future without any deliberate attempt to recall.
-In such situations, thoughts come to mind spontaneously, often in response to incidental cues.
-There is increasing evidence that rather than being rare phenomena, spontaneous cognitions are ubiquitous in everyday life and may even represent a basic mode in which our cognitive system prefers to operate.
+All these tasks require an ability to spontaneously experience thoughts about the past or future.
+There is increasing evidence that such spontaneous cognitions are far from rare in everyday life and may even represent a basic mode in which our cognitive system prefers to operate.
 Our research is showing small or no reliable age effects in these tasks

 Over the past years, we have developed and tested new paper and electronic diary methods for recording everyday memory errors as and when they occur in daily life.
 These methods have resulted in several interesting findings.